 Offered most of the summer, these fun, creative day camps have a theme each day with activities to match; and kids also get to explore parts of the museum.
 Weather permitting, kids eat lunch outside near Seattle Center's International Fountain, along with other outdoor activities.

 Cost: $40/half day, $80/full day

 These active day camps focus on gymnastics and other fun activities.

-This art studio offers fun Friday pottery camps, from 9 a.m.-4 p.m., which can be added to a four-day camp or be taken by themselves.
+This art studio offers fun Friday pottery camps, which can be added to a four-day camp or be taken by themselves.

 This Tacoma rink plans camps with arts, crafts, games, classes, field trips and, of course, roller skating!

 Cost: $40/day, with lunch, snack and activities included in the price, and great coverage for hours, with drop off as early as 7:30 a.m. and pick up at 5:30 p.m.

 10. Pedalheads Bike Camps, Seattle, Shoreline and Eastside locations